eloquentarduino/EloquentArduino/docs/SerialLogging.md

 }
 ```

-You can than control what messages get actually displayed with the constant `LOG_SEVERITY`,
+You can then control what messages get actually displayed with the constant `LOG_SEVERITY`,
 which defaults to `LOG_SEVERITY_DEBUG` (meaning all messages are displayed):

 ```cpp